Granada plc: Red Arrow (later Granada) TV Rental

 As electronic product prices fell and their reliability improved, consumer behaviour changed from renting to buying electrical goods.
 This drift away from rental eventually resulted in the decline of this chain and others.
 Granada purchased Telefusion (a Blackpool-based rental company) and DVR.
-It then went on to merge with Robinson Rentals, moving the Granada base from Sharston Road, Manchester, to the Robinson building on Ampthill Road, Bedford.
+It went on to merge with Robinson Rentals, moving the Granada base from Sharston Road, Manchester, to the Robinson building on Ampthill Road, Bedford.
 The two main players at this time were Granada TV Rental (GTVR) and Radio Rentals.
 Both were experiencing a decline in business and in 2000 they merged to form Boxclever.

 Red Arrow was one of a number of experimental companies launched by Sidney and Alex Bernstein's Granada Group and was, apart from Granada Cinemas and Granada Television, by far the most successful.
-Others included Green Arrow – artificial plant and flower leasing to companies, and Black Arrow – office furniture and equipment leasing.
+Others included Green Arrow – artificial plant and flower leasing to companies – and Black Arrow – office furniture and equipment leasing.
 This company was disposed of and has no connection with any other venture of a similar name.

 Catering business

 Aside from media, Granada's other main strength was in the catering business.
 It opened its first motorway service area in 1964, and established a chain of service areas across the British motorway network.
 Granada was the first British service station operator to move away from fancy dining and instead offer a basic but quicker service.
 Soon, all the other operators took on this idea.
 Granada's hospitality arm was at its strongest in the 1990s under Gerry Robinson's chairmanship of the group.
 At one time the company owned and operated 75% of the motorway service areas.
 It expanded into other areas of catering, including most notably the acquisition in 1996 of Forte Group.
 This included rival operator Welcome Break (later sold due to regulations), roadside chains Little Chef and Happy Eater, and Forte's hotels (including Travelodge and Le Méridien).

-In July 2000 Granada merged with Compass Group plc to form Granada Compass plc, as part of a strategy to separate Granada's media and catering interests.
+In July 2000, Granada merged with Compass Group plc to form Granada Compass plc, as part of a strategy to separate Granada's media and catering interests.
 The demerger took place in early 2001, with the media business becoming Granada Ltd. The motorway service stations were soon rebranded as Moto.